chaps-io/access-granted/README.md

 ```
 ### Using in Rails

-AccessGranted comes with a set of helpers available in Rails apps:
+AccessGranted comes with a set of helpers available in Ruby on Rails apps:

 #### Authorizing controller actions